keepthrifty/keepthrifty.github.io/_posts/2017-03-20-home-mortgage-interest-deduction.md

 Have you ever heard that you shouldn't prepay your mortgage because of what you'd lose out in mortgage interest deductions?
 It's nonsense.
 I've heard this argument more than a few times and it's finally time to put this baby to rest.

-{% capture tweet-text %}There are financial opinions and then there are financial facts.{% endcapture %}{% include tweet-link.html %} Knowing the difference and acting on the facts can be the difference between financial freedom and financial ruin.
+{% include tweet-link.html tweet-text="There are financial opinions and then there are financial facts." %} Knowing the difference and acting on the facts can be the difference between financial freedom and financial ruin.

 This isn't a question with variability.
 This isn't a question that has to account for a volatile market or anything else.
 This is just simple, straightforward math.